Victoria – Psychosocial Hazard Legislation is Here

 Final Thoughts

 Victoria’s new psychosocial hazard legislation is a necessary step toward improving workplace mental health.
 By proactively addressing risks and fostering a positive work culture, businesses can create safer, more productive environments for their employees.
-Now is the time for Victorian companies to act, ensuring they are fully prepared to meet the new requirements and support their workforce’s wellbeing.

 For further details on the legislation, visit Premier of Victoria.